 Why Buy a New Furnace?

 As you can see, replacing the heat exchanger can be quite the job when considering the time and money that it takes.
-For many people, replacing the heat exchanger can be very close to the same cost as replacing the furnace.
+For many people, replacing the heat exchanger can be very close to the same cost as getting a new furnace altogether.
 It’s important to note that the efficiency (AFUE) of the furnace and the size of the furnace needed will obviously impact the price of the furnace, but replacing the furnace should definitely be considered.

 For example, let’s say your home is a fairly normal size home and requires a 45 BTU furnace.
 Let’s say your local HVAC technician quoted you $2700 to have that furnace purchased and installed.
 If it costs around $2000 (or more) to replace the heat exchanger, then replacing the furnace for around $2700 is a viable option.

 Now let’s get into some other factors to consider when trying to make this decision.

 When deciding whether to replace the heat exchanger or buy a new furnace, take these factors into consideration:

 The age of your current furnace: Most furnaces last anywhere from 10-15 years.
 Some last even longer.
 If your current furnace is close to 10 years old, then replacing the furnace would probably be the better option.
 It’s important to consider this factor with the rest of the factors as well.

 The warranty of your current furnace: Pretty much all furnaces come with some sort of parts warranty.
 Usually the heat exchanger is one of the main parts that are covered under the warranty.
 Most warranties are at least 10 years in length.
 In most cases, the warranty is only honored if you registered the unit within the specified time frame from the date of purchase.
 If you aren’t sure, check with the manufacturer.
 And remember, most warranties only cover the cost of parts, not the labor required for the job.